Kelvinm/data-feed-arbitrator/README.md

 ## Considerations

-- **Concurrency**: In this solution, we process pcap files sequentially.
-If there are a large number of large files, it may be beneficial to process files in parallel to improve performance.

 - **Error Handling**: This solution does not include robust error handling.
 In a production environment, we should add error handling to account for issues like missing files, corrupted files, and invalid packet data.

-- **Unit Tests**: This solution does not currently include unit tests.
-Adding unit tests will ensure the correctness of the script as we modify it or add new features in the future.
+- **Unit Tests**: This solution includes some unit tests but should be fully fleshed out and further developed to cover edge cases as time goes on.

 - **Little Endian Byte Order**: The sequence numbers in the UDP payloads are in Little Endian byte order, which has been accounted for while extracting sequence numbers.

 - **Efficiency**: The efficiency of the solution can be further improved by using lower-level libraries (like dpkt instead of scapy) for packet processing.

 - **Data Persistence**: Currently, the script saves processed data into parquet files with a daily timestamp.
 This data is then read back from the disk when calculating metrics.
-For better performance, consider using a database system or an in-memory data structure for storing packet data.
+For better performance, we can consider using a database system or an in-memory data structure for storing packet data.

+- **Language Choice**: In a production environment, a project like this would be better served with a faster lower level language.
+Rust, C, C++, Golang are some choices.